lseman/lseman.github.io/_pages/class.md

 - **Understanding Inverted Pendulum Dynamics:** Start with a brief overview of the theory and principles of the inverted pendulum system.
 Highlight the challenges related to balancing the pendulum and the key aspects of its dynamic behaviour.

-- **Setting Up the Environment:** Set up your Python environment and install the Gym library.
-Gym is a toolkit for developing and comparing reinforcement learning algorithms.
+- **Setting Up the Environment:** Set up your Python environment and install the Gymnasium library.
+Gymnasium is a toolkit for developing and comparing reinforcement learning algorithms.
 It provides a variety of environments, including the CartPole-v1 for the inverted pendulum problem.

 - **Implementing the Inverted Pendulum in Gymnasium:** Utilize the CartPole-v1 environment provided by Gymnasium to implement the inverted pendulum problem.
 This environment simulates the dynamics of the inverted pendulum and provides a reward system for balancing the pendulum.